javaGuruBY/rpaS3/homework/english/alexandr_kas/lecture1/tassk1.md

 4 What do you do? - I am hardworking.
 5 What do you like doing in your free time? - In my free time i like to watch films.
 6 Would you like to be a programmer?
 Why? -  I like to work with computers.
 7 Did you learn English before?
 Would you like to improve your English?
 What is the hardest thing about learning English? - Yes, i did.
-I learned at school.
+I studied English at school.
 I would like to rise my skills.
-The hardest is continious learn it every day.
+It's hard to continue learning every day.